 - Boost Confidence: Exercise/physical activity helps maintain or lose body weight and sweat out toxins from the body.
 As your body progresses to your standards of health and fitness, then you become self-assured of your accomplishments.

-- Becomes A Distraction: As you find yourself working out, timing yourself, and wiping off sweat, you have no room for negative thoughts.
+- Becomes A Helpful Distraction: As you find yourself working out, timing yourself, and wiping off sweat, you have no room for negative thoughts.
 During exercise you find yourself thinking about your exercise routines and improving your health.

 - Enhance Your Mood: As mentioned, the increase of serotonin throughout the body leads to a positive mood.
 Participation in exercise can increase higher rates of remission.